Lowest Mortgage Rate in Canada. Starting from 1.99%

 • An open variable-rate term at Prime +3% or 4%

-The lapse means you'll spend needless time dealing with the details and ensuring your mortgage contract gets back on track (banks can be a tricky bunch if you or an expert broker is trying to blow an airhorn to get things moving).
+The lapse means you'll also spend needless time dealing with the details and ensuring your mortgage contract gets back on track (banks can be a tricky bunch if you or an expert broker is trying to blow an airhorn to get things moving).

 So, if you start your renewal process too late, you may pay more in cash and worry lines.